valentinoli/ada-2019-project-adagio/docs/assumptions.md

 The following list is the detailed set of assumptions made when handling the emssions data.

 * The emissions categories available were less comprehensive than the FAO/Impex categories.
 The items lacking emissions values were estimated using the closest available emissions category.
 For a full list, please see the last 15 lines of the file categories.txt in the data folder.
-* Clune, Crossin and Verghese's 2017 review collates CO2 emissions data from ~1700 studies worldwide, a summary of which is available in the file food_emissions_raw.xlsx.
+* Clune, Crossin and Verghese's 2017 [review] (https://www.sciencedirect.com/science/article/pii/S0959652616303584) collates carbon emissions data from ~1700 studies worldwide, a summary of which is available in the file food_emissions_raw.xlsx.
 These studies do not provide an even representation of the different food categories and thus some global emissions estimates are averages of several studies in different countries, while others are the result of a unique study.
 These averages can be seen in the file food_emissions.xlsx.